-- Having a written, prioritized and published agenda prior to the meeting.
+- Have a written, prioritized and published agenda prior to the meeting.

-- Starting the meeting on time with a review of the agenda and adjustments as warranted.
+- Start the meeting on time with a review of the agenda and adjustments as warranted.

-- Driving a prioritized agenda, discussing each topic accordingly.
+- Drive a prioritized agenda, discussing each topic accordingly.

-- Concluding all topics by assigning action items with due dates.
+- Conclude all topics by assigning action items with due dates.

-- Performing effective follow-up on previously assigned agenda items.
+- Perform effective follow-up on previously assigned agenda items.

-- Ending the meeting on time with everyone clear on next steps.
+- End the meeting on time with everyone clear on next steps.

 As an executive, you are likely to be judged by the quality of your staff meetings.
 The more powerful your meetings, the more people will respect you as a strong and effective leader.